FIFA Seattle 2025 and 2026

 The ICE enforcement announcement created unnecessary fear and deterred attendance, even among legal residents and citizens131612.

-Lesson: Coordinate with immigration agencies to ensure security measures don’t create a “chilling effect” that deters international visitors for 20261312.
+Lesson: Coordinate with immigration agencies and pass laws to ensure security measures don’t create a “chilling effect” that deters international visitors for 20261312.

 5. Local Engagement and Marketing